 In his operative complaint, Hyatt alleged that FTB represented to him that it would conduct an unbiased, good-faith audit and maintain the confidentiality of the information he disclosed to FTB.
 2014 Opinion, 335 P.3d at 131.
-At trial Hyatt relied upon a mission statement as the source of FTB's alleged misrepresentation, but he reversed course before this Court upon demonstration he never actually received FTB's mission statement.
+At trial, Hyatt relied upon a mission statement as the source of FTB's alleged misrepresentation, but he reversed course before this Court when FTB demonstrated he never actually received FTB's mission statement.
+3 AA 569, 573; 28 AA 6854; 38 AA 9300 (3-5); 93 AA 23181

 Hyatt then pointed to a 1991 notice of audit.
 In the 2014 Opinion, this Court embraced the 1991 notice of audit to Hyatt as being the source of FTB's alleged fraudulent misrepresentations.
-Id. at 145.
+2014 Opinion, 335 P.3d at 145.
 The audit notice is mandated by California's Legislature.
 Calif.
 Revenue & Tax.
-Code \$21007.
+Code §21007.
 Having been developed and distributed to taxpayers by legislative mandate, the FTB employee who provided Hyatt with the notice of audit was merely performing an act required by California's Legislature and cannot be deemed to have intended to defraud Hyatt by sending the mandatory notice.
+See Bartmettler v.
+Reno Air, Inc., 114 Nev.
+441, 446-47, 956 P.2d 1382, 1386 (1998) (requiring as an essential element of a fraud claim, which must be proved by clear and convincing evidence, that the defendant knew or believed that his or her representation was false or had insufficient information to make the representation).

 Like California, Nevada's Legislature has set certain standards by which the Department of Taxation must treat taxpayers.
 See NRS 360.291.
 This is known as the Taxpayers' Bill of Rights.
 See NRS 360.2905.
-Included within the Taxpayers' Bill of Rights is the requirement that "officers and employees of the Department [treat the taxpayer] with courtesy, fairness, uniformity, consistency and common sense."
+Included within the Taxpayers' Bill of Rights is the requirement that "officers and employees of the Department

+[treat the taxpayer] with courtesy, fairness, uniformity, consistency and common sense."
 NRS 360.291(1)(a).
 This is precisely the type of representation that the Court deemed sufficient to support the jury's fraud verdict against FTB.
 See 2014 Opinion, 335 P.3d at 144-45.

-There is no authority that would allow the Nevada Department of Taxation to be made liable for fraud based on the statements contained in the Taxpayers' Bill of Rights.
-In fact, in Nevada and elsewhere, courts have long held that government actors are presumed to be acting in good faith in the performance of their required acts.
+There is no authority that would make the Nevada Department of Taxation liable for fraud based on the statements contained in the Taxpayers' Bill of Rights.
+Indeed, in Nevada and elsewhere, courts have long held that government actors are presumed to be acting in good faith in the performance of their required acts.
 See. e.g., In re Lietz Constr., 47 P.3d 1275, 1289 (Kansas 2002); Whitehead v.
 Nevada Com'n on Judicial Discipline, 110 Nev.
 874, 921, 878 P.2d 913, 942 (1994); Niklaus v.
 Miller, 66 N.W.2d 824, 828 (Neb.
-1954); State

-Civil Service Com'n v.
+1954); State Civil Serv.
+Com'n v.
 Hoag, 293 P. 338, 342 (Colo.
 1930).
-Pursuant to Hyatt II, California government agents should be afforded the same presumption when they are sued in Nevada, and Hyatt made no showing to rebut that presumption.
-See Part III(C), infra.
+Pursuant to Hyatt I and II, California government agents should be afforded the same presumption when they are sued in Nevada, and Hyatt made no showing to rebut that presumption.

-C. The Court's Analysis of Discretionary Function Immunity Differed Against FTB Than Against Nevada Government Agencies.
+- D. This Court Did Not Give FTB the Immunity That Would be Afforded Nevada's Taxing Authority. - 1.
+The Court's Analysis of Discretionary Function Immunity Differed Against FTB Than Against Nevada Government Agencies.